hannesdatta/course-odcm/slides/course_introduction.md

 When you run into trouble, this is your way out!

+1. Try to find the info on the course website (+ updates!)
-1. Ask Google and Stackoverflow
+2. Ask Google and Stackoverflow
-2. Ask friend/classmate (form groups!)
+3. Ask friend/classmate (form learning groups, e.g., coordinate via discussion board)
-3. Can it wait?
+4. Can it wait?
 Defer to live streams.
-4. If it can't wait: be in touch with me
+5. If it can't wait: be in touch with me

 ::: notes